 Thank you for your mail.
-And thank you for saying what I’ve read on the internet several times (in fact googling your question, I even find it on Quora – I’m going to post a version of this answer there as well).
+And thank you for saying what I've also read on the internet several times (in fact googling your question, I even find it on Quora - I'm going to post a version of this answer there as well).
+Are polyamorous people really ugly?

 Your experience that poly people are ugly is your experience and I'm not going to invalidate it.
 But I am going to speak a little about beauty and what it means to me.
 I have a small daughter who has wonderful blonde curly hair.
 Unfortunately, the disney princesses (and at this time of writing particularly Elsa), have long straight hair and my daughter - not even six years old - measures her own beauty according to this standard.
 She does not believe she (or anyone else with curly hair) is beautiful and it breaks my heart a little.